 They call it the terrible two’s, but friends, let me tell you… if you’ve made it through the two’s relatively unscathed, don’t pat yourself on the back just yet.

-You might think you have a handle on this parenting thing and then have twins and then your darling two-year-old turns three and you realize you know nothing.
+You might think you have a handle on this parenting thing and then have twins and then your darling two-year-old turns three and you realize you know nothing about anything.

 THREE IS SO HARD.